-Directors are appointed every year, and the inaugural meeting for the new board is held in December.
-At that meeting, a chair and vice-chair are elected.
+At the board inaugural meeting held in November, a chair and vice chair are elected.
 After the inaugural meeting, the chair determines the committees and their membership.
 Committees of the board consider priorities, policies and activities for the organization, and recommendations to the board.

 Electoral Area A is slightly different, as there is no local council.
-Voters elect a director to the board for a three-year term.
+Voters elect a director to the board for a four year term.